Giacomo Vico Historic Winery of Italy

 Prices & Services

-Choose from the three types of experiences and purchase directly from the winery
+Choose from three types of experience and purchase directly at the Winery

-Each tasting is accompanied by: breadsticks, cheese or cured meats.
+Each tasting is accompanied by: breadsticks, cheeses, or cold cuts.

-Langhe DOC Favorita, Roero Arneis DOCG, Barbera d'Alba DOC, Langhe DOC Nebbiolo, Vino Rosso Mac Bun.
+Langhe DOC Favorita, Roero Arneis DOCG, Barbera d’Alba DOC, Langhe DOC Nebbiolo, Mac Bun Red Wine.

-Langhe DOC Chardonnay, Langhe DOC Rosato, Langhe DOC Rosso Pali Vecchi, Nebbiolo d'Alba DOC, Roero DOCG Bricco Patarrone, aromatic wine from Birbet red grapes.
+Langhe DOC Chardonnay, Langhe DOC Rosato, Langhe DOC Rosso Pali Vecchi, Nebbiolo d’Alba DOC, Roero DOCG Bricco Patarrone, Birbet aromatic red grape wine.

 Roero Arneis DOCG Riserva, Roero DOCG Vigna Patarrone, Barbera d’Alba DOC Superiore Vigna San Michele, Nebbiolo d’Alba DOC Valmaggiore, Roero DOCG Riserva Giacomo.